AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 category: "Data Lakehouse"
 bannerImage: "./images/modern-feature-stores/feature-store-offline-online-architecture.png"
 tags:
-  - training serving skew
-  - feast streaming features
   - kubeflow feast
+  - feature store streaming real-time ml
+  - online offline feature store
   - feature engineering platform
-  - online offline feature store
-  - feature store streaming real-time ml
   - feast kafka kinesis
+  - feast streaming features
+  - training serving skew
 ---

 # Modern Feature Stores Beyond Batch Pipelines

 The original value proposition of a feature store was straightforward: define features once, use them in both training and serving.
-The feature engineering logic that computed the `user_30d_purchase_count` feature for training data would be the same logic that computed it for inference—no more training-serving skew where the model trains on slightly different features than it receives in production.
+The feature engineering logic that computed the `user_30d_purchase_count` feature for training data would be the same logic that computed it for inference, no more training-serving skew where the model trains on slightly different features than it receives in production.

 That problem is real and important.
 But the batch-only feature store has a significant limitation: the features it can provide are as fresh as the batch pipeline that computes them.
-For models that make real-time decisions—fraud detection, recommendation ranking, dynamic pricing—batch features computed every hour or every day are not fresh enough.
+For models that make real-time decisions, fraud detection, recommendation ranking, dynamic pricing, batch features computed every hour or every day are not fresh enough.

 The next generation of feature stores adds streaming feature views: feature computations that run continuously against Kafka or Kinesis event streams, populating an online store with features that are seconds-fresh rather than hours-fresh.
 Feast, the most widely-used open-source feature store, supports streaming feature views natively, with event sources from Kafka and Kinesis and online store backends including Redis, DynamoDB, and Bigtable.